 Should you find yourself in a lethal-force encounter, there is nothing keeping anti-gun zealots from using these newfound tactics on you.
 It doesn’t take much imagination to envision some prosecutor showing a jury all of your social media postings, “proving” what a violent and bigoted person you are.
 So be warned: Everything you post on social media can come back to haunt you.

 Also, you could be involved in what you saw as a clean shoot, but then “witnesses” could suddenly appear, giving testimony that is completely at odds with what actually happened.
 Think that’s unlikely?
-Remember, our opponents have a motto — “By any means necessary” — and I would not want to bet my life or my freedom on the hope that they won’t apply this tactic to me or anyone.
+I would not want to bet my life or my freedom on the hope that they won’t apply this tactic to me or anyone.

 As always, awareness, common sense and being on our best behavior (including online) go a long way in protecting ourselves — physically and legally.